Sulstice/Swifter/README.md

 Using the method of scraping (name idea came from the company swiffer and myself scraping dirt off a balcony)
 ![PMI IMAGE](./imgs/swifter.jpg)

-**DISCLAIMER**

-Use Swifter at your own discretion, what you do with the data is up to you.
-This was primarily used to determine for users searching for job postings fast and retrieving values.

-For now the code is updated with a version using the swifter-email into glassdoor.
-As of right now there is no blocker in using that emails since it is primarily for swifter purposes.
-As the user base will grow, if so, then swifter will be taken down in the adoption of user-based emails.

 ### Prerequisites - Browsers

 As of right now this script only supports the browser Google Chrome